jpg6453/food-factory/README.md

 <img src="static/readme-img/formval.png" alt="Form Validation" >
 </div>

 - On loading the page, the user is presented just **one** field for both **Ingredients** and **Preparation Steps**.
-After they have used the initial field they can add another by clicking the "+" button underneath the initial field. there is also a "-" button in case they create too many fields and end up not using them.
+After they have used the initial field they can add another by clicking the "+" button underneath the initial field.
+There is also a "-" button in case they create too many fields and end up not using them.
 - **Image** upload can only be by link at this time.
 Due to **MongoDB** being an ephemeral system, images cannot be stored.
 - By clicking the **Upload Recipe** button, the details the user entered are uploaded to the database and the user is redirected back to the recipes page where they will be receive a confirmation message advising that the recipe they entered was added.
 If they scroll down the recipe will be at the bottom of the page.
 - If the user changes their mind whilst mid-way through filling out they form they can click the **CANCEL** button and them will again be redirected back to the **Recipes page**